-Being productive these days, amidst so many daily activities that interrupt work, can seem like an impossible mission if you’re a freelancer or have your own business.
-Although time is the most valuable resource we have, it’s also the easiest to waste.
+Being productive nowadays amidst so many daily activities that interrupt work can seem like an impossible mission if you work freelance or have your own business, since although time is the most valuable resource we have, it is also the easiest to lose.

-Now we’ll take a closer look at these two time management methodologies and compare them to help you decide which one best suits your career.
+Now we’ll look more at these two time management methodologies and compare them to help you decide which one best suits your professional field.

 The Pomodoro Technique